heroliu2018/Deep-entorhinal-feedback/README.md

-# Code for: [Deep entorhinal feedback controls the integration of temporally separated events]
+# Code for: [Deep entorhinal feedback controls integration of temporally separated events]

 This repository contains the custom Python code and statistical summary data used to generate the figures and analyses for the manuscript.